Ferdi265/rp2040-interpolator/README.md

 but its behaviour is not identical.
 The main difference is a right rotate instead of a right shift, as well as broken behaviour of the OVERF flags.
 See the RP2350 datasheet's Interpolator section and the RP2350-E1 Erratum.
-This library has untested support for the RP2350 Interpolator, verification of the implementation will be done soon.
+This library was tested on both RP2040 and RP2350 and has bitwise correct results for all tested cases.
+A list of standalone test vectors generated from RP2040 and RP2350 hardware will be provided soon.

 ## The Interpolator

-The Interpolator is a fun little peripheral integrated into the SIO block in the RP2040.
+The Interpolator is a fun little peripheral integrated into the SIO block in the RP2040 and RP2350.
 It's only accessible from the CPU, but can do some useful calculations when you want to calculate indices into tables, textures, interpolate or clamp values, or maybe do some SNES MODE7-style graphics.

 Each CPU has access to 2 Interpolators with 2 lanes of shift/mask/add hardware